 A diagnosis of antiphospholipid syndrome is made based upon a thorough clinical evaluation, a detailed patient history, identification of characteristic physical findings (at least one blood clot or clinical finding), and a variety of tests including simple blood tests.

-Specialized blood tests called a coagulation tests are used to measure blood clotting and can indicate the presence of lupus anticoagulant in the blood.
-Enzyme-Linked ImmunoSorbent Assays (ELISAs. can detect the presence of anticardiolipin and anti-beta-2-glycoprotein I antibodies in the blood.
+The most common blood tests used to detect antiphospholipid antibodies are anticardiolipin antibody immunoassays (which, despite the name, detect mainly antibodies to beta-2-glycoprotein I), anti-beta-2-glycoprotein antibody immunoassays, and lupus anticoagulant tests (coagulation assays that detect subsets of anti-beta-2-glycoprotein I antibodies and anti-prothrombin antibodies).
 Positive tests should be repeated because antiphospholipid antibodies can be present in short intervals (transiently) due to other reasons such as infection or drug use.
 Borderline negative tests may need to be repeated because individuals with APS have initially tested negative for the antiphospholipid antibodies.

 Individuals with APS who do not have symptoms may not require treatment.
 Some individuals may undergo preventative (prophylaxis) therapy to avoid blood clots from forming.
 For many individuals, daily treatment with aspirin (which thin the bloods and prevents blood clots) may be all that is needed.